Phonics and Reading Policy

 - spell effortlessly so that all their focus when writing can be directed towards composition

-At Bethersden Primary School, these skills are embedded within daily RWE lessons.
-By focussing on the teaching of skilled word reading in the Early Years and Year 1, using a synthetic phonics scheme, children learn to pronounce unfamiliar printed words (decoding) and speedily recognise familiar printed words.
+At Bethersden Primary School, these skills are embedded within daily RWI lessons.
+By focusing on the teaching of skilled word reading in Early Years, Year 1 and Year 2, using a synthetic phonics scheme, children learn to pronounce unfamiliar printed words (decoding) and speedily recognise familiar printed words.
 We want all children to enjoy and experience early success in learning to read.
 We are dedicated to developing children’s love of reading and to help them to acquire knowledge and to build on what they already know.

-These principles and features characterise our approach to the teaching of reading using RWE:
+These principles and features characterise our approach to the teaching of reading using RWI:

-- Reading Teachers teach RWE using a detailed, proven step-by-step teaching scheme, that has been adapted to suit the specific needs of the children at Bethersden; where children are first taught simple GPCs, to accurately blend taught sounds, to decode simple words containing taught graphemes and then to read specifically designed books that are closely matched to their increasing knowledge of phonics and the common exception words.
+- RWI teachers use a detailed, proven step-by-step teaching scheme where children are first taught simple GPCs, to accurately blend taught sounds, to decode simple words containing taught graphemes and then to read specifically designed books that are closely matched to their increasing knowledge of phonics and the common exception words.

-- RWE reading teachers have all of the RWE resources needed to teach RWE and they follow basic lesson plans which they adapt to suit the level, concentration and needs of all children in the group..
+- RWI teachers have all of the RWI resources needed to teach RWI and they follow lesson plans which they can adapt if needed to suit the level, concentration and needs of all children in the group..

-- Reading Teachers maintain constant discussions with the Lead Reading Teacher, to ensure their practice meets the needs of the children.
+- RWI Teachers maintain constant discussions with the Lead Reading Teacher, to ensure their practice meets the needs of the children.

 - Regular assessment ensures that pupils are taught in homogeneous groups which match their phonic knowledge and reading level.
 Pupils making speedy progress move groups quickly.
 Those pupils making steady progress continue at an appropriate pace matched to their reading level.
 Those pupils making slower progress are usually taught in smaller groups and generally receive additional small group or one-to-one intervention.

-We assess all pupils from Reception to Year 1 using RWE Assessment materials and we use this data to assign them to their most appropriate RWE Group and to identify if they need to have any additional support.
+We assess all pupils from Reception to Year 2 using RWI Assessment materials and we use this data to assign them to their most appropriate RWI Group and to identify if they need to have any additional support.
 This provides a good indication of their progress relative to their starting points.
-We track the phonic progress that pupils make from Reception to Year 1 and, at the end of Year 1; we evaluate pupils’ acquisition of GPCs and decoding skills using the Phonics Screening Check (PSC).
-This ensures that we are able to maintain high standards in the teaching of the early stages reading in EYFS (using the Reading statements in the EYFS Profile), in Year 1 (using the PSC materials).
+We track the phonic progress that pupils make from Reception to Year 2 and, at the end of Year 1; we evaluate pupils’ acquisition of GPCs and decoding skills using the Phonics Screening Check (PSC).
+This ensures that we are able to maintain high standards in the teaching of the early stages reading in EYFS (using the Reading statements in the EYFS Profile), and in Year 1 (using the PSC materials).